keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

   keptnAppCreationRequestTimeoutSeconds: 30
 ```

-Apply the file and restart Keptn to pick up the new config:
+Apply the file and wait for Keptn to pick up the new configuration:

 ```shell
 kubectl apply -f keptnconfig.yaml
 ```

+Keptn reacts immediately to a configuration change.
+although the speed depends on the Kubernetes API server signaling updates
+and can be influenced by network latency.

 ## Step 2: Create Namespace for Demo Application